 - Profile descriptions should be as close to identical as possible across all platforms.
 For Facebook, LinkedIn and Google+ they can be.
 Twitter, Instagram, and Pinterest all have a 160 character limit, which will constrain the description.
 Bottom line, by simply understanding how kennected can help you, we make sure your profile descriptions follow best practices to optimize your social branding.

 - Contact information should be explicit – i.e., we make sure people don’t have to ask for your phone number, address or website.
 Since we’re putting all this energy into getting “found” on social we make it as easy as possible.

 - Profile pictures should project a professional image.
 We choose a high-quality photo that visually represents your business.
 Logos work, but for many professionals such as realtors, doctors, attorneys, or CPAs, for example, a professionally created headshot is recommended.
+You can find a Rhode Island headshots photographer here if this is something you might be interested in.
 Profile pictures should be consistent across your social platforms, although size requirements differ.

 We also establish a business page on each platform.
 For Facebook this is a requirement and only a business page has access to Insights analytics and advertising.
 It is also against Facebook’s Terms of Service to use a personal page with commercial intent.
 And, while only “required” for Facebook, this is a best practice across all platforms and one that we firmly believe in.

 Facebook: As the platform with the greatest number of members (1.6 billion and growing) we focus here first.
 Facebook should have a place in every business’s social strategy.